tingerrr/hydra/src/selectors.typ

 /// Create a custom selector for `hydra`.
 ///
-/// - element (function, selector): The primary element to search for
+/// - element (function, selector): The primary element to search for.
-/// - filter (function): The filter to apply to the element
+/// - filter (function): The filter to apply to the element.
 /// - ancestor (function, selector): The ancestor elements, this should match the immediate
-///   ancestor and all of its ancestors
+///   ancestor and all of its ancestors.
-/// - ancestor-filter (function): The filter applied to the ancestors
+/// - ancestor-filter (function): The filter applied to the ancestors.
 /// -> dictionary
 #let custom(
   element,